Rossiya Airlines: Aeroflot Group

 In February 2010, the Russian government announced that all state-owned regional airlines managed by holding company Rostec would be consolidated into flag carrier Aeroflot to increase financial viability.

 On 16 November 2011, 75% minus 1 share of Rossiya Airlines JSC was transferred to Aeroflot.
 In December, 25% plus 1 share were donated to the Government of Saint Petersburg.
 In accordance with the decree of the city government of 23 December 2011, the main purpose of the transfer is to ensure the implementation of the powers of the executive bodies of Saint Petersburg to organize the development of the city's transport complex.

 In December 2011, a decree was signed by the Government of Saint Petersburg on accepting a gift of 25% of the airline's shares from Rostec.
 229,726 ordinary registered non-documentary shares were transferred to the city.
 The nominal value of one security is 1 thousand rubles.
 In total, Saint Petersburg has now become the owner of a blocking stake — 25% plus one voting share.

 In 2014, the commercial management of Rossiya Airlines JSC was transferred to the parent company Aeroflot.
 Since the spring-summer schedule, flights of Rossiya Airlines have been operated under a single code for the Aeroflot Group of companies.
 Rossiya Airlines became a participant in the Aeroflot Bonus frequent-flyer programme.

 Merger with Donavia and Orenair

 In December 2015, Aeroflot Group announced the unification of its regional airline affiliates Rossiya, Donavia (based at Rostov-on-Don Airport) and Orenair (with hubs at Orenburg Tsentralny Airport and Moscow's Domodedovo International Airport) under the name Rossiya (the name of the largest of the three).
 The consolidation excluded Aurora, a small airline headquartered in Yuzhno-Sakhalinsk.
 Rossiya, Donavia and Orenair served 48 domestic and 42 international destinations; the new Rossiya will add some destinations served by Transaero Airlines prior to its collapse in October.
 As of the end of February 2016, the merger of the three airlines was completed and joined flights of three airlines started on 27 March of the same year.

-On 27 March 2016, Rossiya Airlines, Donavia and Orenair, which are other subsidiaries of Aeroflot, were integrated under the brand of Rossiya.
+On 27 March 2016, Rossiya Airlines, Donavia and Orenair, which were subsidiaries of Aeroflot, were integrated under the Rossiya brand.